Home

 Please be aware that for some picks we bring in the pros.
 Don't be bummed.
 There are plenty of grapes out there!

-Brix Tracking
+Tracking Ripe

 There are 7 grape varieties in our vineyard and they ripen at different times, so there are at least 7 picks each year.
-Some grape varieties get a double dip, like Tempranillo or Monastrell, which get one pick date (early) for a rosé and another pick date (later) for the red wine.
+Some grape varieties get a double dip, like Tempranillo or Monastrell, which get one pick date early for a rosé and another pick date later for the red wine.

 We test Brix (sugar content) periodically in the different grape varieties and then more frequently as ripening closes in on the Target Brix.